Braun Strowman Kip-Up On ‘Monday Night RAW’: Watch Big Man Pull Off Unusual Feat

 “Kudos to Big Show, who bumped all over the ring for Strowman, selling all of his offense and putting over the shock of him kicking out of his signature moves.”

-Fans don’t know if this will be the first of many Braun Strowman kip-ups to come, but last night’s Monday Night RAW main event further proved that he’s making the most out of the faith WWE has in him right now.
+We don’t know if this will be the first of many Braun Strowman kip-ups to come, but last night’s Monday Night RAW main event further proved that he’s making the most out of the faith WWE has in him right now.

 [Featured Image by WWE]